Music Education Courses

 MED 335.
 Instrumental Literature and Methods.
 A study of literature, materials, philosophy and methods applicable to the teaching of instrumental ensembles (including marching band) from elementary through high school levels.

 MED 337.
 Music Teaching and Learning I. This course is designed to introduce theories of learning with application to music education.
 Topics include stage and phase theories, theories of musical play and socialization, constructivist theory of meaning making, social learning and reinforcement theories, learning style theories, and theories/strategies of instruction.
-One component of the course is a weekly field experience in the local schools (one hour per week, minimum) to orient students into practical matters of music instruction and curriculum linked to principles of learning.
+One component of the course is a weekly field experience in the local schools (two hours per week, minimum, or a total of 30 hours in the semester) to orient students into practical matters of music instruction and curriculum linked to principles of learning.
 Current and emerging education technology will be infused in the course.

 MED 437.
 Music Teaching and Learning II.
 This course is designed as the application of learning theories to the teaching of music, with particular focus on elementary/middle (gr.
 4-8) and secondary (gr.
 9-12) education.
 Topics include curriculum design, contemporary practices, and instructional materials, with an emphasis on current and emerging technology.
-One component of the course will be a weekly field experience (one hour per week, minimum) in the local schools.
+One component of the course will be a weekly field experience (two hours per week, minimum, or a total of 30 hours in the semester) in the local schools.

 MED 441.
 Student Teaching: Instrumental.
 Music education majors spend a semester in the music department of a school district under the supervision of cooperating teachers.